 - (d) Administrative report.
 Within a maximum of thirty (30) days following the submission of all documents required by Section 14.04(b), the Building Inspector shall: - (1) Schedule a public meeting for the purpose of reviewing the final plan. - (2) Report to the applicant all concerns regarding submission documents. - (e) Meeting and report. - (1) Public meeting.
-At the public meeting, the Plan Commission shall receive the Building Inspector's report and solicit comments from the general public.
-After due consideration, the Plan Commission shall vote, based on the standards of Section 14.02, to take one of three (3) actions: - a.
-Recommend approval of the final plan; - b.
-Not recommend approval of the final plan; - c.
+At the public meeting, the Planning/Zoning Commission shall receive the Building Inspector's report and solicit comments from the general public.
+After due consideration, the Plan Commission shall vote, based on the standards of Section 14.02, to take one of three (3) actions: (Amended by Ordinance No 6141 April 4,2016) - a.
+Recommend approval of the final plan. - b.
+Not recommend approval of the final plan. - c.
 Recommend approval of the final plan with modifications and conditions. - (2) Report to City Council.
-Within a maximum of forty-five (45) days after rendering a recommendation, the Plan Commission shall report its findings to the City Council together with the Building Inspector's report. - (f) Actions by Mayor and City Council. - (1) The Mayor and City Council shall consider recommendations, public record, the standards of Section 14.02, and preliminary plan compliance pursuant to Section 14.04(c), in determining one of two (2) actions: - a.
-Approval final plans and rezoning; - b.
-Not approve plans and rezoning. - (2) Planned development approval shall be accomplished by adoption of any ordinance containing: - a.
+Within a maximum of forty-five (45) days after rendering a recommendation, the Planning/Zoning Commission shall report its findings to the City Council together with the Building Inspector's report.
+(Amended by Ordinance No 6141 April 4,2016) (f) Actions by Mayor and City Council. - (1) The Mayor and City Council shall consider recommendations, public record, the standards of Section 14.02, and preliminary plan compliance pursuant to Section 14.04(c), in determining one of two (2) actions: - a.
+Approval final plans and rezoning. - b.
+Not approved plans and rezoning. - (2) Planned development approval shall be accomplished by adoption of any ordinance containing: - a.
 Special conditions and restrictions imposed by the Mayor and City Council upon the planned development. - b.
-Any changes and modifications in the zoning district regulations which would otherwise have been applicable.

-(3) Rezoning approval shall be accomplished through adoption of an ordinance rezoning the total site to "P", Planned Development District, unless this has been previously accomplished.
+Any changes and modifications in the zoning district regulations which would otherwise have been applicable. - (3) Rezoning approval shall be accomplished through adoption of an ordinance rezoning the total site to "P", Planned Development District, unless this has been previously accomplished.